 When it comes to plastic surgery, Brazil has an interesting history.
-In the 1950s a doctor named Ivo Pitanguy convinced the government that self-loathing or low selfesteem due to poor looks is harmful to health.
+In the 1950s a doctor named lvo Pitanguy convinced the government that self-loathing or low selfesteem due to poor looks is harmful to health.
 Since that time, in Brazil, plastic surgeries are viewed as "essential health."
 Most health insurance companies cover it and, in public hospitals, plastic surgeries are free or at a very low cost, especially for low income or poor people.
 At his clinic, Dr. Pitanguy, now known as "the pope of plastic surgery" himself performed pro bono or charity surgeries for the poor.
+In public hospitals, where surgeries are free, there is a long queue of patients with waiting times of several months or even several years!
+Facilities are in poor condition.
+But young resident physicians are eager to perform such surgeries on "low-income patients" as they see it as an opportunity to get training.
 Brazil is known to have the best plastic surgeons.
 But the procedures are not easy.
 Consider Rhinoplasty, the procedure to reshape our noses.
 A long incision is made on the bridge between the two nostrils.
 Then with tweezers, the skin is lifted up as if it were the hood of a car.
 And then, with a scalpel, the bone is cut and the cartilage is shaped.
 Despite the risk and pain, Brazilian women seek plastic surgeries in droves.
 They consider their looks and body shape essential ladder to finding a good job, a good husband, or even a good date.
 One more thing: Unlike in the USA and other nations, face or body augmentation procedures are not considered a taboo topic; so, women admit having undergone the procedure and display their new face proudly.
 And yes, Brazil's beautiful beaches play a prominent role: They present ample opportunity to showcase your augmented bodies or reshaped faces!
+THE CONSUMER'S ENVIRONMENT П ...
+IN THE MARKETPLACE